Yochengliu/MLIC-KD-WSD/README.md

 ## Multi-Label Image Classification (MLIC)
 The MLIC model in our framework, *i.e.*, the student model, is very compact for efficiency.
 It is constituted by a popular CNN model (VGG16, as the backbone model) following a fully connected layer (as the classifier).

-## Caffe Framework
+## Caffe
-The Caffe framework for our implementation is based on the Caffe version in [PSPNet](https://github.com/hszhao/PSPNet).
+The Caffe for our implementation is based on the Caffe version in [PSPNet](https://github.com/hszhao/PSPNet).
 #### Installation
 Please follow the instructions of [Caffe](https://github.com/BVLC/caffe) and [PSPNet](https://github.com/hszhao/PSPNet).
 The code has been tested successfully on Ubuntu 14.04 with CUDA 8.0.